lucabettini/calendarecycle/README.md

 <i>Completed and deployed on Heroku on May 23, 2021 - new deploy on DigitalOcean droplet on October 2, 2021</i>

-This website was created as a personal project while following the [Start2Impact](https://www.start2impact.it/) development course.
+This website was created as a personal project while following the [Start2Impact](https://www.start2impact.it/) PHP & mySQL course.

 The requirements were:

 -   A webapp built to track garbage collection days